 We’ve long wondered if there’s a data-driven alternative to the traditional coders.
 Don’t get me wrong though—our goal is to improve the coding efficiency with the help from deep learning, while we may need to keep some of the helpful techniques from the traditional DSP technology.
 We are just curious as to how far can we go with a deep learning-based approach.

 Our initial thought was simple: a bottleneck-looking autoencoder will do the job, as it will reduce the dimensionality in the code layer.
 The thing is, the dimension reduction doesn’t guarantee a good amount of

 It turned out that we became to employ an end-to-end framework, a 1d-CNN that takes time domain samples as the input and produces the same.
 No MDCT or filter banks.
-We love it, as it doesn’t involve any complicated windowing techniques and their frequency responses, overlap-and-add, adaptive windowing to deal with transient periods, etc.
+We love it, as it doesn’t involve any complicated windowing techniques and their frequency responses, a large amount of overlap-and-add, adaptive windowing to deal with transient periods, etc.

 Our key observation in this project was that interconnecting multiple models

 I know it’s a bit more complicated than I explained earlier because it turned out that naïvely learning a new autoencoder for residual coding isn’t the best way—it’s too greedy.
 For example, if an autoencoder screws up, the next one gets all the burden, while the size of the code grows linearly.
 So, in addition to the greedy approach, which just works as our fancy initializer, we employ a finetuning step that improves the gross autoencoding quality of all modules by doing

 What’s even more fun for us is that it turned out that having a linear predictive coding (LPC) block helps the perceptual quality a lot.
 Since we see LPC as a traditional kind of autoencoding, it’s just another module, like the 0th module, in our cascaded architecture!